2026 Preakness Stakes betting in PA

 By the time Preakness Stakes day comes around, there’s a good chance you’ll have come across several takes on how the race will play out.
 Convincing arguments will be laid out for several runners in the field, so you’ll have plenty to consider.

 While you can make information from others a key part of your research, you don’t have to stop there.
-You can verify speculation and justify it by learning by doing some of your own handicapping.
+You can verify speculation and justify it by doing some of your own handicapping.
 Here are some tips:

 - Career earnings: For a big-picture look at all the runners in the field, go through the career earnings of each of them.
 This method is an excellent way to help separate the horses into tiers.
 Theoretically, the better horses will have made more money over their careers.
 However, keep in mind that some have run in more races.